ariatemplates/usermanual/src/latest/pageEngine/page_engine.md

 * `navigation` can be either "hash"-based or "history"-based.
 More details will be discussed [later](#Urls).
 * `css` is an array of standard css files that are global to the application.
 They are added as `rel` tags and survive page navigations.
 This feature is not encouraged because css rules should be managed throught CSSTemplates in an AT-based application.
 Nevertheless, It is possible to declare standard css files as site dependencies.
 * `animations` has to be set to true if you want to use animations for page transitions.
 The page engine will preload all the classes needed for the animation, so that everything is ready when navigating to the first page.
 If no animations are needed, the load of useless classes will be avoided.
 See [below](#Animations) for more details.
+* `storage` allows you to control the way in which the page engine is able to store navigation information across external navigations or page refreshes.
+See [below](#Page_reload_and_external_navigation) for more details.

 ## Page definition